Usub-development/introduction/README.md

     }
 }
 ```

-I suspect that most readers are now beginning to wonder about what we have written.
+Some readers can wonder about what we've written.
 Let's take a closer look:

 1. `usub::pg::RouteHint hint{...}; auto* pool = connector.route(hint);` selects a node (and its connection pool) for the query.
     - `hint.kind` describes the query type. `DDL` and `Write` are always routed to the primary node. `Read` may be routed to a replica, depending on consistency and health checks.